wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-use-pig-powershell.md

 To complete the steps in this article, you will need the following.

 - **An Azure subscription**.
 See [Get Azure trial](/pricing/1rmb-trial/).
 - **A workstation with Azure PowerShell**.
-See [Install and use Azure PowerShell](/documentation/articles/install-configure-powershell).
+See [Install Azure PowerShell 1.0 and greater](/documentation/articles/hdinsight-administer-use-powershell#install-azure-powershell-10-and-greater).

 ##<a id="powershell"></a>Run Pig jobs using PowerShell